 For nearly three hundred years, Robinson Crusoe has inspired countless tales of castaways - everything from The Swiss Family Robinson to the TV series Gilligan's Island, whose theme song's lyrics state, "Like Robinson Crusoe, it's primitive as can be."

 The novel has been adapted numerous times for the screen and is rightfully considered one of the all time classic works of English literature.

 If you would like to download the free public domain e-book version of Robinson Crusoe for your e-reader, you can find it here at Munsey's archive.
 If you would like to download the free public domain audiobook version or listen to the streaming feed, you can find it here at the LibriVox archive.

 Quote Of The Day

 "I hear much of people's calling out to punish the guilty, but very few are concerned to clear the innocent." - Daniel Defoe

-Today's video features a clip from the classic 1954 feature film adaptation of Robinson Crusoe - directed by Luis Buñuel!
+Today's video features the classic 1954 feature film adaptation of Robinson Crusoe - directed by Luis Buñuel!
 Enjoy!